ShyykoSerhiy/shyykoserhiy.github.io/_posts/2015-07-13-changing_of_baud_rate_hc_05.md

 * Step 2: Supply power to USB-TTL (the PIN34 is also supplied with high level since the PIN34 is connected with power supply PIN).
 Then the HC-05 will enter to AT module.

-#Chaning Baud rate in Arduino IDE's Serial Monitor
+#Chaning Baud rate in Arduino IDE Serial Monitor
 Now we just need to open Arduino IDE and change Baud rate.

 * Step 1: Download Arduino IDE